lester0866/starter-hugo-academic/content/authors/admin/_index.md

 I recently completed my B.S. in Computer Science with the highest honors in research at the University of Rochester.
 During my undergrad, I was a visiting student at MIT hosted by [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html), working closely with [Chuang Gan](http://people.csail.mit.edu/ganchuang/).

-I am interested in building inverse models that learn to capture the rich and *structured representation* of our world from *unstructured observation*, through physical interactions of embodied agents.
-To this end, my research draws ideas from robotics, vision, graphics, and computational cognitive science.
+I am interested in building inverse models that learn to capture the rich and structured representation of the physical world from unstructured observation.
+To this end, my research draws ideas from vision, graphics, robotics, and computational cognitive science.

 ---
 **Email**: sizheli@csail.mit.edu